ngageoint/opensphere/docs/guides/settings_guide.rst

   }

 One of ``"col"`` or ``"val"`` is required. ``"search"`` and ``"replace"`` can be used to transform the text before substituting into the URL, but are entirely optional.

+While this is only executed on visible cells in SlickGrid, it is applied to every field/column and may cause performance problems depending on the complexity of the regex.
+If you know specific columns that you want to apply actions to, and know their format in advance, it may be better to simply match on the exact column name.